Ircama/construct-gallery/README.md

 Other than the previously described basic mode, *construct-gallery*  offers advanced configurations that allow you to predefine a gallery of samples with different formats and options.
 The data structure defined with *construct-gallery* can be used to provide optional attributes to the *construct* format.

-Specifically, *construct-gallery* is able to read two kinds of formats inside the Python program:
+*construct-gallery* is able to read two kinds of formats inside the Python program:

 - the basic one, consisting of a single gallery element (the one previously exemplified):